daftengineer/daftengineer.github.io/_posts/2025-02-01-computer-vision-leadership-production-systems.md

 ## The Scale Challenge

-Our materials science division was hitting a computational wall:
-- **Volume**: 10,000+ high-resolution microscopy images daily
-- **Complexity**: Multi-phase material analysis requiring expert interpretation
-- **Speed**: Manual analysis creating 3-week delays in research cycles
-- **Accuracy**: Human consistency issues across different analysts
-- **Cost**: $150/hour expert time for routine analysis
+Our materials science division was hitting a computational wall.
+We had thousands of high-resolution microscopy images coming in every day, but our team of PhD-level materials scientists could only analyze a fraction of them manually.
+What used to be cutting-edge research was turning into a bottleneck - we were spending weeks on routine analysis that should have taken minutes.

 We needed production-grade computer vision that could match PhD-level materials expertise.